In CSS, :hover is a pseudo-class that defines the styles to be applied when the mouse pointer hovers over an HTML element.

 background-color: #1362eb;

-property, the color transition duration can be extended, creating a smoother transition effect.
+}By using the CSS transition property, the color transition duration can be extended, creating a smoother transition effect.

 For a detailed explanation on how to create a zoom effect using CSS, see: https://juniortoexpert.com/en/zoom-image-when-user-hover/